 Earthquake intensity is very different from earthquake magnitude.
 Earthquake intensity is a ranking based on the observed effects of an earthquake in each particular place.
-Therefore, each earthquake produces a range of intensity values, ranging from the highest in the epicenter area to zero at a distance from the epicenter.
+Therefore, each earthquake produces a range of

-Earthquake intensity values follow either the modified Mercalli Intensity Scale (1 to 12) or the Rossi-Forel Scale (1 to 10).
-However, the Modified Mercalli Intensity (MMI) is now dominantly used worldwide (Figure 6).
+Earthquake intensity values follow either the modified Mercalli Intensity Scale (1 to 12) or the Rossi-Forel Scale (1 to 10).14 However, the Modified Mercalli Intensity (MMI) is now dominantly used worldwide (Figure 6).^{13,15}

-Worldwide, more than one million earthquakes occur yearly, an average of about two every minute.
-A database including the 21,000 most devastating disasters worldwide since 1900 indicates that 50% of disasters, including earthquakes, with the most injuries, occurred only during the last 20 years.
-In 2000-2019, earthquakes affect few people but are responsible for claiming more lives than floods, droughts, and storms (3% and about 59% of total disasters).
+Worldwide, more than one million earthquakes occur yearly, an average of about two every minute.16 A database including the 21,000 most devastating disasters worldwide since 1900 indicates that 50% of disasters, including earthquakes, with the most injuries, occurred only during the last 20 years.17 In 2000-2019, earthquakes affect few people but are responsible for claiming more lives than floods, droughts, and storms (3% and about 59% of total disasters).2

 Between 1998-2017, according to WHO, earthquakes caused nearly 750 000 deaths globally.
-The extent of destruction and harm caused by an earthquake depends on the magnitude, intensity, and duration, local geology, time of the day, building design and materials, and the risk management measures put in place.
-In 2021, the worst magnitutde earthquake (8.2) occurred in Alaska, USA.
+The extent of destruction and harm caused by an earthquake depends on the magnitude, intensity, and duration, local geology, time of the day, building design and materials, and the risk management measures put in place.18 In 2021, the worst magnitutde earthquake (8.2) occurred in Alaska, USA.